Rothkoros/course-management/README.md

 Show a specific course: http://localhost:5002/courses/< id >
 ----
 Create a new course: http://localhost:5002/newcourse
 !!
+When creating a new course:
-Must have a name: string.
+Must have a name: string
 Must have status: string.
-Must be one of "scheduled", "in_production", or "available"
+status must be one of "scheduled", "in_production", or "available"
 ----
 Edit a specific course: http://localhost:5002/courses/editcourse/< id >
 ----